-When did we start celebrating Easter?
+When did the Italians start celebrating Easter?

 The Nicean Council decided, in A.D.
 325, that Easter would be celebrated on the first Sunday after the first full moon following the Spring Equinox, unless the first full moon also rose on a Sunday, in which case Easter would be celebrated the Sunday after that.
-For over 1500 years we have continued to mark the celebration of Easter based on these calculations.
+For over 1500 years Italians have continued to mark the celebration of Easter based on these calculations.

 Carnevale & Easter